 “Fuck,” I yelled again.

 “You got something against that door?”

 Deep, husky voice.
-An accent I couldn’t quite place.
+An accent I couldn’t quite place, as if the dude was from everywhere.
 Tall.
 Broad shoulders.
 Long muscular legs.
 His bare chest glistened from the muted lighting that spilled from inside his cabin, and his loose pants hung low on his hips.

 “Where’d you get it?”

 “Where did I…” I took two steps forward and damn near landed on my ass when my heels hit a patch of ice.
-If I hadn’t been so busy trying not to fall I might have heard him swear like a trucker.
-I might have known then that he’d recognized me.
-“What does it matter where I got the key?”
+If I hadn’t been so busy trying not to fall, I might have heard him swear like a trucker.
+I might have known that he’d recognized me.
+“What does it matter to you where I got the key?”

-He took a step forward and suddenly the shadows disappeared, revealing a face I hadn’t seen in years.
+He took a step forward, and suddenly, the shadows disappeared, revealing a face I hadn’t seen in years.
 Wait.
 Hold on.
-We’d had a moment three years ago but it didn’t count.
+We’d had a moment three years ago, but it didn’t count.
 Still, it was face I knew well.
-Intense eyes.
+Intense dark eyes.
 High cheekbones.
-Chiselled chin.
+Chiseled chin.
 Sensual mouth.
 My eyes dropped to his impressive body.
-To the tattoos on his shoulder.
+To the tribal tattoo on his shoulder.
 To the one snaking across his lower abdomen.
-Like way low.
-To the thin line of hair that disappeared beneath his pants.
+Like, way low.
+To the thin line of dark hair that disappeared beneath his pants.
 Huh.
 Some things never changed.
 If anything, the man was more gorgeous than I remembered, and that kind of sucked.

-He glared at me from across the way.
+He glared at me from across the way, his anger like a slap to the face.
 I guess he felt the same.

 Yeah.
 Welcome to my life.